 - Help an outdoor education foundation work toward accreditation as an outdoor school

-- Develop pre-recorded and remote materials and activities for K-12 classrooms for programs such as Language and Culture in Motion
+- Develop pre-recorded and remote intercultural and language acquisition materials and activities for K-12 classrooms

 - Help area service providers and first responders craft effective referral materials and processes to connect community members with services they need